CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 Retrospectives typically last 90 minutes and are there to help us incorporate continuous improvement into our team culture and into our Sprint cadence.
 This is where the Scrum Team meets to reflect on their previous Sprint and to figure out how to improve as a team by asking – what went well, what did not and what can be improved.
 It allows the team to focus on its overall performance and identify strategies for continuous improvement, so that they can continuously learn and improve from each other.

 #### Explain, when would you recommend to use the waterfall methodology?
+**Some situations where the use of Waterfall model is most appropriate are:**
+- Requirements are very well documented, clear and fixed.
+- Product definition is stable.
+- Technology is understood and is not dynamic.
+- There are no ambiguous requirements.
+- Ample resources with required expertise are available to support the product.
+- The project is short.